Introduction#

 • no pay wall, for anyone around the world to access my content.

 For me, this is a wonderful vehicle to combine and share all my educational content.
 Yes, thousands can follow and mirror my workflows on GitHub, but the e-book will share this content much more widely.
-I see this with my YouTube channel with tens of thousands of subscribers and as many views per month vs. my GitHub account with about 3,300 following.
-Accessible and actionable educational content is my personal mantra.
+I see this with my YouTube channel with tens of thousands of subscribers and as many views per month vs. my GitHub account with about 3,600 following.

 • utilizing synthetic data from my GeoDataSets repository